Click here to skip right to booking.

 Many people are confused with the terms "psychotherapy, counseling, and therapy."
 As you look around on my website, keep in mind that they are all the same thing.
 I've tried to use them all because I know people will search for different terms.

-Also known as metabolic psychotherapy (or other possible combinations), nutritional psychotherapy is utilizing real-food nutrition to support mental health.
+Also known as metabolic psychiatry, nutritional psychology, or other possible combinations, nutritional psychotherapy is utilizing real-food nutrition to support mental health.
 Contrary to popular belief, this does not mean treating eating disorders.
-Instead, I use nutrition to support brain function for common conditions like depression, anxiety, and ADHD/ADD.
-These conditions are sometimes referred to as "organic mental disorders," meaning that they are biologically driven, and have little or no apparent trauma or maladaptive thinking patterns causing them.
+Instead, I like to explore nutrition to support brain function for common conditions like depression, anxiety, and ADHD/ADD in addition to discussing thought patterns and emotions surrounding food and meals.

 You might ask, how does food affect mental health?
 It's actually one of the most important things that's overlooked in mental health treatment.
 Your gut produces 95% of the neurotransmitters in your body.
 Almost all of the signals between the gut and the brain are actually coming from the gut, and the food we eat directly affects gut health.
 What's more, your body, including your brain, is entirely made up of nutrients.
 Cells are constantly dying and need more nutrients to regenerate.
 So if your brain isn't functioning properly, you can deduce that it's starving for proper nutrition.